Thursday, August 8, 2024

 Bonney's left hand is very detailed.
 She has two dimensional rings--one band and one jewel, and several more which are painted gold bands that encircle her fingers!

-The band and jewel are affixed, but some of the paint from the band is visible on the thumb, like what I saw on her right ear...or else these metal pieces were never painted, were purely gold, and they oxidized and discolored the vinyl?
+The band and jewel are affixed, but some of the paint from the band is visible on the thumb, like what I saw on her right ear...or else these metal pieces were never painted, were purely gold-colored, and they oxidized and discolored the vinyl?
 It works with her being a rotten pirate zombie, so that doesn't upset me.
 There's also a dash of gold paint that errantly made it onto her inner pinky.

 I was impressed that the gold paint went onto the underside of the fingers, too.
 Her hand has a piercing for accessories, but it's not centered in the palm like a usual LDD peg hole.